Skill-Sharing Conversation: D&D Programs for All Ages

 Topic: Skill-Sharing Conversation: D&D Programs for All Ages

-Tabletop role-playing games, or TTRPGs, are a mainstay for library gaming programs, and for good reason.
+Tabletop games are a mainstay for library programs—and for good reason.
 They offer opportunities for people of all ages to play and explore.
 Among the most games is Dungeons & Dragons, commonly referred to as D&D.

 Are you looking for offer D&D programs for adults or teens at your library?
 Feel free to join us as we talk about the appeal of D&D, and the values the game can instill in players of any age.
 Library staff of all types are welcome to join!